microlinkhq/openkey/README.md

 ### .create

-It creates & returns a plan:
+It creates a new plan:

 ```js
 const plan = await openkey.plans.create({